lumeihong/CampaignTimeSeries/solution_Readme.md

 ### Click Analysis.jpg:

 * It shows visualization of number of clicks by country, channel_name, business_vertical respectively.
-It was done in Tableau.
+It was done in Tableau. https://public.tableau.com/profile/meihong2019#!/vizhome/Campdataanalysis/ClicksAnalysis

 ### Conversion Analysis.jpg:

 * It shows visualization of number of conversions by country, channel_name, business_vertical respectively.
-It was done in Tableau.
+It was done in Tableau. https://public.tableau.com/profile/meihong2019#!/vizhome/Campdataanalysis/ConversionsAnalysis

 ### Impression Analysis.jpg:

 * It shows visualization of number of impressions by country, channel_name, business_vertical respectively.
-It was done in Tableau.
+It was done in Tableau. https://public.tableau.com/profile/meihong2019#!/vizhome/Campdataanalysis/ImpressionsAnalysis

 ### Impressions and Clicks Trend.jpg:

 * It shows visualization of cumulative increase of impressions and clicks by channel_name and region over time.
-It was done in Tableau.
+It was done in Tableau. https://public.tableau.com/profile/meihong2019#!/vizhome/Campdataanalysis/ImpressionsClicksTrend

 ### Total Spend CPM.jpg:

 * It shows visualization of total spend CPM by country.
-It was done in Tableau.
+It was done in Tableau. https://public.tableau.com/profile/meihong2019#!/vizhome/Campdataanalysis/TotalSpendCPM

+#### as it was developed using Tableau Community version, the analysis would be published online before saving.
+If required, I will delete the results from online

 ## <ins>task4 solution</ins>